Kalpna-Gahalaut/RTSeismo/README.md

 ## How to run

 `RTSeismo` requires MATLAB.
-Install Latest version of `MATLAB`.
+Install the Latest version of `MATLAB`.

 Download the RTSeimo folder in a directory.
-In RTSeismo, the computation begins by running the Main_Interface application program (Main_Interface.mlapp) by opening the current directory (RTSeismo) in MATLAB, which is designed and developed using the MATLAB App Designer wherein the main interface layer which is the main window pops up consisting of different panels with different programs running in the background where one can enter the required input, get the results and plots .
+In RTSeismo, the computation begins by running the Main_Interface application program (Main_Interface.mlapp) by opening the current directory (RTSeismo) in MATLAB, which is designed and developed using the MATLAB App Designer wherein the main interface layer which is the main window pops up consisting of different panels with different programs running in the background where one can enter the required input, get the results and plots.
 Sample data files are also given in the same folder.

 							or